-Here are 7 tips that help you select the right musicians for your band:
+Here are 7 music industry tips that help you select the right musicians for your band:

-Tip #1: Don’t Select Musicians Based Only On Musical Skills.
+Music Industry Tip #1: Don’t Try To Find Band Members Based Only On Musical Skills.

-Your band members’ personality & mindset are far more important than their musical abilities.
+Your band members have different personalities & mindsets that are far more important than their musical abilities.
 It’s much easier to take the right person and improve their musical skills than it is to change one’s personality.